If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 How Does a Swamp Cooler Work?

-How is a Swamp Cooler Different From an AC Unit?
+How Is a Swamp Cooler Different From an AC Unit?

 According to the Department of Energy, most evaporative or swamp coolers are designed to lower the temperature in a room by 5-15 degrees, but in the process may raise the humidity in the space by 2-3% for every 1 degree of temperature difference.
-This is why swamp coolers, for the most part, are actually best suited for areas that are the opposite of swamp-like, such as drier, more arid parts of the country.
+This is why swamp coolers, for the most part, are best suited for areas that are the opposite of swamp-like, such as drier, more arid parts of the country.

 Swamp Cooler Pros and Cons